Lessons can be face to face or via Skype!

 After we learn the basics, then we begin to understand that actually, there are 3 different sounds we can produce when inhaling.
 They are called the wobble, the jaw breathing, and the throat breathing.
 Being able to master these 3 kinds of breathings take a long time and control and be aware of everything going on in the mouth.
 When gaining experience, the player realises that the didgeridoo can make 6 types of sounds: the drone, the voice, the harmonics, the toots, the drop octave and the flute sound.
 When the knowledge and the abilities increase, the didgeridoo player will have enough tools to play with an articulate sound and play with a soft and melodic sound or strong and percussive sound.

-Once that is mastered, a didgeridoo player realises the importance of a clear sound.
+Once that is mastered, a didgeridoo player realises the importance of a precise, clear sound and well articulated.
+And to be able to play very slow, but also very fast.
 Also, as in sports, the player can increase his / her capacities, like speed or precision or power.
 Anyway, the road to mastery of the breath and of this instrument is never ending.
 As a teacher, Mike will listen to your playing, explain what you are doing, and guide you in the right direction.
 He will always find exercises to give you to help with whatever it is that you want to improve.

 Please subscribe to our social networks to support us and share and spread our music.
 You can also support us financially with tips on tipeee